-- Each stock-picker runs a very focused sub-portfolio of not more than 15 of his or her favorite stocks within each Litman Gregory Masters Fund.
+- Each equity manager runs a very focused sub-portfolio of not more than 15 of his or her favorite stocks within each Litman Gregory Masters Fund.
 We believe that most stock pickers have an unusually high level of conviction in only a small number of stocks and that a portfolio limited to these stocks will, on average, outperform (their) more-diversified portfolios over a market cycle.

 We believe it is a combination of five factors:

 - The mandate that each sub-advisor run a concentrated sub-portfolio of only their highest conviction ideas;

 - The inherent diversification that comes from a multi-manager approach;

 - Litman Gregory’s responsibility for due diligence, monitoring and overall operations of the funds; and,